 My career has been filled with tipping points, major moments, special people, and mentors.
 If I had to call out one that affected my career path, it would be "unanswered questions from graduate school."

 In 1998, I left graduate school with a degree in one hand and an unanswered question in the other.
-The question was “what does environmental justice look like when it is addressed through planning”?
-It took 10 years, but working on equitable development was the pathway that lead to clear answers.
+The question was: “What does environmental justice look like when it is addressed through planning?”

 As the answers became clearer, I started writing.
 Eventually, I published an article on equitable development in Sustain Magazine.
 The article was an attempt to synthesize lessons and frame my values concerning sustainability, communities, and social equity.

 Since 2003, my best tool has been a digital camera.
 I lecture frequently on equitable development.
 Each audience wants to see good projects and outcomes, and I prefer using my visuals.
 I use my camera a lot, and I have photo credits in several publications, articles, and blogs.

 What do you do outside of work that helps you be successful?

 Outside of work I focus on independent study.
 I lecture, write, and build relations with allied professionals.
 For two years, I was the editor for a monthly e-newsletter on equitable development, Urban Leader 2.0.
 Also, I offer assistance to a couple of non-profits.
 I served on the advisory board for the Washington, D.C., chapter of the National Organization of Minority Architects, and I was a board member for the Initiative for Equality.